Study experimental time resolution limits of recent ASICs at Weeroc with different SiPMs and scintillators: Measurements and results

 \subsection{Single-photon Time Resolution (SPTR) measurement}

-SPTR measurements of Radioroc and Liroc have been performed against a reference readout, the HF, using several SiPM from various manufacturers.
-Exposed to Cherenkov radiation by coupling the SiPM to a black painted EPIC PbF$_{2}$ 2$\times$2$\times$3 mm$^3$, the timing difference between the two readout chip triggers on single-photon events is studied.
-Measurement settings are listed in Table \ref{tab:SPTR_Measurement}.
-The HF readout is measured with a Broadcom AFBR-S4N33C013 SiPM coupled to a TAC LYSO crystal of 2$\times$2$\times$3 mm$^{3}$.
-All SPTR values stated in this study have been corrected for the HF reference readout.
+SPTR measurements of Radioroc and Liroc have been performed against an LYSO:Ce,Ca reference detector coupled with the HF readout using several SiPMs from various manufacturers.
+Exposed to Cherenkov radiation by coupling the DUT SiPM to a black-painted EPIC PbF$_{2}$ 2$\times$2$\times$3 mm$^3$, the timing difference between the reference detector and the ASIC chip triggers on single-photon events is studied.
+The HF reference readout is set up with a Broadcom AFBR-S4N33C013 SiPM coupled to a TAC LYSO:Ce,Ca crystal of 2$\times$2$\times$3 mm$^{3}$.
+All SPTR values stated in this study have been corrected for the HF reference readout CTR.
+It should be mentioned that electronic noise was not subtracted for these measurements.

-Figure \ref{fig:SPTR_Radio_Results} shows the SPTR Measurement of Radioroc with FBK NUV-HD-LF M3 SiPM against HF.
-Figure \ref{fig:SPTR_Radio_Results} (a) shows the time delay histogram, where total events are presented in blue, single p.e selected events in orange, and Gaussian fit in red.
+Figure \ref{fig:SPTR_Radio_Results} shows the SPTR measurement of Radioroc with FBK NUV-HD-LF M3 SiPM against HF reference.
+Figure \ref{fig:SPTR_Radio_Results} (a) shows the time delay histogram, where all events are presented in blue, single p.e selected events in orange, and exponentially modified Gaussian fit in red.
 Figure \ref{fig:SPTR_Radio_Results} (b) shows the measured SPTR of Radioroc as a function of SiPM bias voltage (HV).
 The best SPTR achieved is 73 ps (FWHM) at a bias voltage of 39.5 V.

 It is important to note that the values of SPTR as a function of bias voltage are plotted for a constant discriminating threshold selected by optimizing it for each bias voltage setting that gives the best timing performance for each device.
 Such a chosen discrimination threshold value corresponds to about half the p.e level at that setting.